Force over Distance: Chapter 16

 “Eli, at this point, I’d take anything.
 If we use it, at least we know he won’t get bolted through his wrists and feet.”

-“Good point,” Eli said.
-He picked up Rush’s laptop.
+“Good point.”
+Eli picked up Rush’s laptop.
 “I’ll find Brody, see what we can do.”

 Young nodded.
 “Thanks.”

-“One more thing,” Eli said slowly, “and I hate to say anything, but—here goes.
-If you think about it, this program,” he pointed to the open screen, “making a dream interface?
-Well, it’s a crap defense against what happened to Franklin—aka an information dump.
-It’s really a defense against the opposite phenomenon—against the ship taking anything from Rush's mind that he didn't give it.
+“One more thing,” Eli said slowly, “and I hate to say anything, but here goes: if you think about it, this program?
+Making a dream interface?
+It’s a crap defense against what happened to Franklin—aka an information dump.
+It’s really a defense against the opposite phenomenon.
+Against the ship taking anything from Rush's mind that he didn't give it.
 That makes it a very good defense against what ultimately happened to him.
 Which kind of makes you wonder how much he knew going into all of this.”

 Young sighed.

 TJ brought Young a bowl of paste from the mess around 1200 hours.
 She ate with him, took Rush’s vitals, then started reorganizing her shelf of pharmaceuticals.
 Alphabetically.
-Then back to color.
+Then by color.
 Then by type of bottle.

-“You’re worried,” Young said from his perch on Rush’s gurney, watching her start pulling bottles off the shelf for the fourth time.
+Young, perched on Rush’s gurney, watched her pull everything off the shelf for the fourth time.
+“You’re worried.”

 “He’s coming back up,” Young said.
-“Not fast, but I’m starting to feel the chair a little more.”
+“Not fast, but I feel the chair a little more.”

 “Anything else?”
-TJ asked, carefully setting the last of the containers on a low table with the rest of her collection.
+Carefully, TJ set the last of the containers on a low table with the rest of her collection.

 Young wrapped a hand around the scientist’s calf and concentrated.
 “Hard to say.
-I’m getting some random firing now.”
+I’m getting random firing now.
+That’s a change.”

 “Random firing?”

-“Less organized than REM sleep,” Young clarified, “a little more intense than deep sleep.
-Some math.
-Some music.
-Some—graphical thing.
-I could probably—” he glanced up at TJ and caught her staring at him, her expression locked.
+“Less organized than REM sleep,” Young clarified, “more intense than deep sleep.
+Math.
+Music.
+Some graphical thing.”
+He frowned at Rush.
+“Spacetime warping, maybe?
+Hard to say.”
+He looked up and caught TJ staring at him, her blue eyes wide.
 “What?”

-“I—” TJ swallowed, shaken.
+“I—” TJ swallowed.
 “Maybe you should tell me a little more about this link.”

 “What do you mean?”
 Young asked.